Voltamon/Voltamon/README.md

   <tr>
     <td align="center" width="500">
       <strong>
         Hello there !!
-I am interested in Mechatronics & Automation.
-I am currently learning Rust and working with ESP-32 to explore the world of Mechatronics.
+I am interested in Robotics & Automation.
+I am currently learning Rust and working with ESP-32 to explore the world of Robotics.
 Truly a fascinating journey !!
       </strong>
     </td>
   </tr>